-The application of PFRS 16 requires the Group to make judgments that affect the valuation of the lease liabilities and the valuation of ROU assets.
-These include determining the lease term and determining the interest rate to be used for discounting future cash flows.
+The application of PFRS 16 requires the Group to make assumptions that affect the valuation of its ROU assets and lease liabilities.
+These include determining the length of the lease term and determining the interest rate to be used for discounting future cash flows.